Video game livestreaming: Benefits

 As a profession, video game live streaming allows people to play the games they love while supporting their livelihood.
 As they gain bigger followings by streaming consistently and marketing, streamers are able to take advantage of the tools within most streaming platforms, such as subscriptions, donations, or advertisements, to support themselves.
 On some live streaming platforms, such as Douyu and Huya Live, viewers can tip the streamers in the form of virtual gifting.
 Streamers can also become sponsored, or offer rewards in the form of competitions or games to the viewers in order to promote their channel and increase viewership and monetization.

-Some competitions offer large money prizes for the winner.
-A professional Fortine player, Bugha, won 3 million dollars at the Fortnite World Cup in July 2019.
-In addition, streams can control their work schedule and their success on their platform can give a strong sense of personal accomplishment.
-Video game live streaming appeals to many for the ability to transform a hobby of playing video games into a profitable career of streaming them, in addition to the social benefits of being in a position of renown with a large viewership and semi-celebrity status.
+Some competitions offer substantial cash prizes.
+For example, professional Fortnite player Bugha won $3 million at the Fortnite World Cup in July 2019.
+In addition, streamers can control their work schedule, and successful streaming can provide a source of income.
+Video game live streaming allows people to transform a hobby of playing video games into a source of income by streaming their gameplay, while also providing opportunities to reach a large audience and gain recognition.

 Risks

 Streamers run the risk of being victims of stalking, as is common with other public figures.
 For example, a teenage viewer showed up uninvited to a streamer's house and requested to stream with him after having saved up for a one-way transcontinental flight.
 Another risk to streamers is swatting, where someone makes a false report to police of serious criminal activity taking place at the streamer's residence, resulting in a raid by police, which is often captured live by the streaming service.
 Such activity can create serious risk to the streamer, and has even resulted in deaths.

 In the 2017 Wichita swatting, police officers killed a man named Andrew Finch at his Kansas home.
 Finch was the unintended victim of the swatting after two Call of Duty players on the same team got into a heated argument about a USD1.50 bet.
 LAPD arrested 25-year-old serial-swatter Tyler Raj Barriss, known online as "SWAuTistic" and "GoredTutor36", in connection with the incident, who was later sentenced to 20 years in federal prison for the offense.
 In another instance, a streamer by the name Jamie Lynn Greenwood was swatted while playing Minecraft.